honeycombio/cloudformation-integrations/README.md

 ### Required Inputs

+Enter a value for the required input in the UI, or if using the CLI or API, ensure the inclusion of the required input and its value.

-- `HoneycombAPIKey`: : Your Honeycomb Team's API Key.
+* `HoneycombAPIKey`: : Your Honeycomb Team's API Key.

 *Note*: All other Parameters are optional, but if no additional parameters are provided, only a S3 Bucket will be created.